balad06/Dialog_system/Readme.md

     4) Run the app.py file using the command py app.py

 1a Text classification
-    We used for methods for text classification majority base line, rule based base line and two machine learning algorithms (Logistic reggression,Descsion Tree)
+    We used for methods for text classification majority base line, rule based base line and two machine learning algorithms (Logistic reggression,Desicsion Tree)

     Results of the classifiers